 Central Park has countless plains and lakes where you can lay out a tablecloth and stop to recharge your batteries.
 The beauty of this experience is to get lost among its forests and long paths, so as soon as you find a place you like, stop for lunch.
 In the southern part of the park, you will also have lunch among the trees but with a view of the Midtown skyscrapers.

-Rent a bike to finish touring the park's icons
+Rent a bike to finish your tour of the park's iconic landmarks

 Central Park is worth a visit in itself.
 However, like the main fountain, the park has numerous must-see sites that are steeped in history.